Skip to main content

 339 ///

-340 /// If a output of the given name is not set, or there is an error sending to the output, an error is returned.
+340 /// If a output of the given name isn't set, or there is an error sending to the output, an error is returned.

 341 pub async fn dispatch_named<N>(&self, output_name: N, item: T) -> Result<(), GenericError>